These docs track the main branch and may describe unreleased features. The stable documentation lives at docs.docker.com.

 Variable Description

-DOCKER_AGENT_DEFAULT_MODEL Default model used when none is specified, in provider/model form (e.g. openai/gpt-5-mini).
+DOCKER_AGENT_DEFAULT_MODEL Default model used when none is specified, in provider/model form (e.g. openai/gpt-5).

 DOCKER_AGENT_MODELS_GATEWAY Route model traffic through a gateway.
 Equivalent to the --models-gateway flag.